Igalia/webengineshackfest/_content/travel/covid.md

     symptoms, or if you are required to be in self-isolation or quarantine by COVID-19 regulations in Spain or at the location you are travelling from;
--   complying with the prevailing mask-wearing policy communicated at the event; Even if when regulations have removed the obligation to wear masks, the organization establishes masks as recommended indoors;
+-   complying with the mask-wearing policy communicated at the event;
+    even if when regulations have removed the obligation to wear masks, the organization establishes masks as recommended indoors;
 -   following instructions on physical distancing and crowd circulation at the event;
 -   observing good hand-washing and hygiene etiquette.